Nordix/hiredis-cluster/README.md

 * `HIRCLUSTER_EVENT_SLOTMAP_UPDATED` when the slot mapping has been updated;
-* `HIRCLUSTER_EVENT_READY` when the slot mapping has been fetched for the first time and the client is ready to accept commands;
+* `HIRCLUSTER_EVENT_READY` when the slot mapping has been fetched for the first time and the client is ready to accept commands, useful when initiating the client with `redisClusterAsyncConnect2()` where a client is not immediately ready after a successful call;
 * `HIRCLUSTER_EVENT_FREE_CONTEXT` when the cluster context is being freed, so that the user can free the event privdata.